Kita-Kamakura Station: Station layout

 Kita-Kamakura Station has two opposed side platforms serving two tracks, which are connected by a level crossing at the Kamakura end of the platforms.
 The station building is located on the side of the up (Tokyo-bound) track at the end of the platform nearest to Kamakura.
 To reach the down platform, passengers must cross the tracks via a level-crossing.

 The station building has one normal exit, the front exit (表口, omote guchi), where there are three automatic ticket gates.
 However, during the morning school commute time only, students of the Kamakura Gakuen schools and Kita-Kamakura Joshi Gakuen schools can exit without passing through the ticket gates, via a temporary exit.
 This exit does not have a ticket gate.

 On the side of the tracks leading away from Tokyo there is special exit which, like the Front Exit, is usable all day.
 It is mainly intended for disembarking, but passengers who already have a ticket from this station, or who are using a Suica or Suica-affiliated IC card can enter here.
 There is no automatic ticket gate, and only a very simple Suica touch point.
 There is one more special exit on the same side of the tracks, near the middle of the platform.
 It is only usable during the morning rush hour, Golden Week, and other times when the station is very crowded.
 During crowded weekend days and holidays there is a station attendant manning the ticket gate there, allowing payment in cash.
 A simple Suica touch point was installed in 2008.

-Although the current station includes many stairs, there is a plan to make the station barrier-free, to be completed in 2013.
-According to the plan, elevators will be installed where there are stairs, both platforms will have wheelchair ramps, extending the platforms by seven meters, the entire platforms will be covered by a roof, and a multi-purpose toilet will be installed.
+The station was made barrier-free in 2014 with the installation of elevators and wheelchair ramps.
+As part of the construction, the platforms were also extended by seven meters and roofed over, and new accessible restrooms were installed.